 With this vigour and outlook, Jobs embarked upon life and business, and the results are for the history books.
-Finding and enabling a skilled person of conviction with the ability to perform decisions in your project or organisation as a whole, is something you should strive for.
+You should prioritise to find a skilled person of conviction and enable him or her with the ability to perform decisions in your project or organisation as a whole.

-The person doesn't have to be a Steve Jobs, an Elon Musk, or an Andrew Carnegie, but should embody the same principles.
-If you don't have such a person onboard, the results might become what many people dread in any organisation attempting to be effective: Watered down democracy, where everyone gets a piece of the pie no matter what, where processes are slow and actions lead nowhere.
+The person doesn't have to be a Steve Jobs, an Elon Musk, or an Andrew Carnegie, but should embody the same state of mind.
+If you don't have access to such a prime mover, the results might become what many people dread in any organisation attempting to be effective: Red tape and watered down democracy, where everyone gets a piece of the pie no matter what, where processes are slow and actions lead nowhere.

 3. Gather the right team

-A piece of machinery will not work properly if some or all the cogs are missing or don't fit.
-Your organisation and team aren't stronger than your weakest link, so you better make sure that your coworker dynamic elevates everyone or that your "weakest link" is as skilled and robust as possible.
+A piece of machinery will not work properly if some of the bearings, axles, splines, gears, or linkages are missing or don't fit.
+Your organisation and team aren't stronger than your weakest link, so you should make sure that your coworker dynamic elevates everyon—or that your "weakest link" fulfils a minimum skill level.

-Digital leaders and CIOs often rely on technical specialists, when they perhaps should focus on people able to envision how new technologies can be applied to create new and stable business models in a disruptive digital environment.
+Digital leaders and CIOs often rely on technical specialists.
+However, they should instead focus on people able to envision how new technologies can be applied to create new and stable business models in a disruptive digital environment.

-However, digital projects require several skills that bypasses the traditional business landscape, and knowing what you need or how to consider new roles may not be a given.
+However, digital projects require several skills that bypasses the traditional business landscape, and knowing what you need or how to consider new roles may not be obvious.

 As for the composition of your team, you should increase the number of people with both deep skills and a wide scope of roles in order to drive experimentation, innovation, and wide communication.